You Don't Need Agentic AI. You Need Agency.

 What researchers are finding about AI’s effect on your brain: heavy use weakens neural connectivity over time in ways that don’t come back.
 They’re calling it “cognitive debt”.

-How companies *who understand exactly what real agency means* have decided to give it to their machines instead of you.
-(Ahem: agentic AI.)
+How companies who understand exactly what real agency means have decided to give it to their machines instead of you.
+(Ye Olde “agentic AI.”)

 The role of community: this is not a solo endeavor.
 Divide and conquer is the modus operandi of big tech companies.
 But agency in isolation?
 That’s a consumer preference.
 Agency in community?
 That’s democracy.

-Watch the episode below to get the full framework and the questions worth bringing into your own life and community.
+Watch the episode below to get the full framework and the questions worth bringing into your own life, work and community.

 What skills of thinking and creating do we want to keep sharp and not just hand over to a machine?
 Drop your answer in the comments.